West Lancashire Railway

 The line from Crossans was electrified in 1904 as part of the service from Liverpool.

 There was another station, Churchtown, where the railway went over Cambridge Road. all that remains is the strange angle of the sides of the buildings either side of the road.
+The is looking northeast along the line of the track.

-It went though suburbs, skirting Holy Trinity Sports Ground, under Roe Lane - the parapets are still visible.
-Passing under a footbridge, it joined the WLR line to Liverpool at a triangle, with Moels Cop station to the south east - which was also electrified at one time, with EMUs reversing both here and at Crossens. electrification was removed in 1970.
+Moels Cop station is to the south east - which was also electrified at one time, with EMUs reversing both here and at Crossens.
+Electrification was removed in 1970.
 There was a carriage repair workshop inside the triangle to service the EMUs.
 There is a school there now.

 It gets a bit complicated now... there were three railway companies who had lines from Liverpool to Southport.
 The Cheshire Lines Committee had Lord Street Station; easy enough.
 The L&Y had Chapel Street, and a line to Wigan, blue on the map.
 The WLR had Central station, and trains ran adjacent to the L&Y before diverging at St Lukes, with the Liverpool line heading first northeast before going south.